 In 1939, Lithuania had a total population of some 2,900,000 people.
 On the eve of the German invasion, there were about 220,000 Jews among them, including approximately 80,000 Jews from the Vilnius area and some 15,000 Jewish refugees who had fled from the German-occupied western parts of Poland.
 Furthermore, among other refugees some 6,000 Jews left the Klaipėda region after March 1939.
-Immediately after the German invasion began, the Jews were attacked in pogroms that were instigated locally, sometimes even before German troops arrived on the scene.
+Immediately after the German invasion began, the Jews were attacked in pogroms.
 The systematic mass murder of Lithuania’s Jews began in the summer of 1941.
 By the end of 1941, nearly 180,000 Lithuanian Jews had been murdered.
-The remaining 40,000 Jews were mostly classified as fit for work and interned in four previously created ghettos – Vilnius (18,000), Kaunas (16,000), Šiauliai (4,700) and Švenčionys (2,000) or in forced labour camps.
+The remaining 40,000 Jews were mostly classified as fit for work and interned in four ghettos – Vilnius (18,000), Kaunas (16,000), Šiauliai (4,700) and Švenčionys (2,000) – or in forced labour camps.
 There were no mass murders in Lithuania in the period from early 1942 to mid-1943, but individual killings did occur.
-Then, in spring 1943, the Švenčionys and Ašmenos ghettos were liquidated and more than 4,000 inmates from both ghettos were murdered in Panierai.
+Then, in spring 1943, the Švenčionys and Ašmenos ghettos were liquidated and more than 4,000 inmates from both ghettos were murdered in Paneriai.
 During the autumn of 1943, the Vilnius ghetto was also liquidated.
 At the same time, the Kaunas and Šiauliai ghettos became concentration camps under the command of the SS.
 In the process, some 11,000 Jews from the Vilnius ghetto deemed capable to work were deported to concentration camps in Estonia and Latvia, while 3,500 women and children were sent to extermination camps in Poland.
 When the Germans retreated and liquidated the Kaunas ghetto in the summer of 1944, some 1,000 Jews were killed then and there, while approximately 6-7,000 were sent to Dachau and Stutthof.
 At the same time, a few thousand more were sent from Šiauliai to Stuttfhof.
 Overall, about 200,000 Lithuanian Jews perished in the Holocaust.

 EHRI Research (Summary)

-Relying on pre-existing research and expert support in Lithuania, EHRI has identified seven archival institutions in the country which have stored Holocaust-related collections.
+Relying on pre-existing research and expert support in Lithuania, EHRI has identified over 10 archival institutions in the country which have Holocaust-related collections.
 A list is provided in the extensive report.
-EHRI identified and described 163 Holocaust-relevant collections in the Lithuanian Central State Archives alone.
-A somewhat smaller number of fonds was found and described in other Lithuanian archival institutions.
-The Vilna Gaon State Jewish Museum has collections with Holocaust-relevant material and Museum's Holocaust Exhibition has relevant copy collections and probably the best knowledge of what Holocaust-relevant material is available in all of Lithuania.
+EHRI has identified and described over 100 Holocaust-relevant collections in the Lithuanian Central State Archives alone.
+A somewhat smaller number of fonds have been found and described in other Lithuanian archival institutions.
+The Vilna Gaon State Jewish Museum has collections with Holocaust-relevant material and Museum's Holocaust Exhibition has relevant copy collections and its staff have probably the best knowledge of what Holocaust-relevant material is available in all of Lithuania.
 Holocaust-relevant material may also be found at the Judaica Research Centre of the Martynas Mažvydas National Library of Lithuania as well as at the National Museum of Lithuania, M. K. Čiurlionis National Art Museum, Kaunas Ninth Fort Museum, Museum of Occupations and Freedom fights, Sugihara House Museum, Samogitian Museum Alka, and at Šiaulių Aušros Museum.

 EHRI identified a number of archival institutions outside of Lithuania, which hold or may hold collections relevant for Holocaust research on Lithuania.
 Vast collections on the Holocaust period in Lithuania can be found at the United States Holocaust Memorial Museum, at the YIVO Institute for Jewish Research, the Yad Vashem archive, the Jewish Heritage Museum in NYC collections, the Ghetto Fighters' House Archives, Beit Hatfutsot: Museum of the Jewish People in Tel Aviv, and the National Library of Israel.
-Furthermore, the Belarusian State Archive-Museum of Literature and Art (Belarussskij Gosudarstvennyj Archiv-Muzej Literatury i Iskusstva), the State Archive of the Russian Federation (Gosudarstvennij Archiv Rossijskoj Federacii (GARF) hold collections on Lithuania which may be relevant to Holocaust research.
-EHRI has yet to explore their exact nature and importance.
+Furthermore, the Belarusian State Archive-Museum of Literature and Art (Belarussskij Gosudarstvennyj Archiv-Muzej Literatury i Iskusstva), the State Archive of the Russian Federation (Gosudarstvennij Archiv Rossijskoj Federacii (GARF) hold collections on Lithuania which may be relevant to Holocaust research, but EHRI has yet to explore their exact nature and importance.

 EHRI Research (Extensive)